Dallas Mavericks forward P.J. Washington (25) defends the basket against...

 Dallas Mavericks forward P.J.
 Washington (25) defends the basket against Knicks center Karl-Anthony Towns (32) during the second half of an NBA basketball game Wednesday, Nov.
 27, 2024, in Dallas.
 Credit: AP/LM Otero

-But as Anunoby, who had just scored a career-best 40 points in the least game, tried to slam it in it rattled off the back of the rim and out and on the end Kyrie Irving easily drained a long three-point field goal.
-And maybe that was the time where it became clear what kind of night this was going to be for the Knicks.
+But as Anunoby, who had just scored a career-best 40 points in the last game, tried to slam it in it rattled off the back of the rim and out and on to Kyrie Irving, who easily drained a long three-point field goal.
+And maybe that was the time when it became clear what kind of night this was going to be for the Knicks/

-The wild rollercoaster ride of a road trip continued with the Knicks alternating nights when they look like potential champions and then appear bound for the lottery the next.
-This one was a night to throw away the tape — like the Utah game two games ago — as they were dominated from the start and the 129-114 final score didn’t indicate just how much of a struggle it was most of the night.
+The wild roller coaster ride of a road trip continued with the Knicks alternating nights when they look like potential champions and then appear bound for the lottery the next.
+They were dominated from the start and the 129-114 final score didn’t indicate just how much of a struggle it was most of the night.

 The Knicks now head to Charlotte for a Black Friday finale to the five-game trip with a 2-2 record so far and a hope that the holidays can push aside the memory of this game.